 We draw upon our Manager's expertise in sourcing, underwriting, structuring and funding capabilities to implement our growth strategy.
-From January 1, 2020 to December 31, 2022, our Manager and its affiliates have had access to over \$17.0 billion of potential loan opportunities, which we have historically focused on loans to cannabis operators.
-We believe we continue to be well positioned to take advantage of the capital supply and demand imbalance that exists in the cannabis market as well as the rising interest rate environment in the commercial real estate market.
+From January 1, 2020 to December 31, 2023, our Manager and its affiliates have had access to over \$19.4 billion of potential loan opportunities, which we have historically focused on loans to cannabis operators.
+We believe we continue to be well positioned to take advantage of the capital supply and demand imbalance that exists in the cannabis market as well as the elevated interest rate environment in the commercial real estate market.
 As the cannabis industry continues to evolve and to the extent that additional states legalize cannabis, the demand for capital is expected to continue to increase as operators seek to enter and build out new markets.
 We provide borrowers an institutional and flexible alternative for financing.
 As we continue to grow our available capital, we believe we can commit to additional transactions with strong risk-adjusted returns to diversify our portfolio.

-We intend to focus our portfolio primarily on (i) senior secured loans to cannabis industry operators with strong collateral, in the form of real estate, equipment, the value associated with licenses (where applicable) and/or other assets of borrowers to the extent permitted by applicable laws and regulations and (ii) secured loans to commercial real estate owners, operators and related businesses.
+In connection with, and effective upon the Spin-Off, the Amended and Restated Management Agreement will be amended to update the investment guidelines to focus on our investments in first and second lien loans, typically secured by mortgages and other security interests, to cannabis operators in states that have legalized medical and/or adult use cannabis.
+Therefore, the investment guidelines will no longer include loans and investments made in respect of (x) first lien or second lien loans secured by mortgages or mezzanine loans to commercial real estate owners, operators and related businesses and (y) the ownership of non-cannabis related commercial real estate assets.
 Our Manager regularly evaluates our loans and we currently retain an independent third-party valuation firm to provide input on the valuation of unquoted assets, which our Manager considers along with various other subjective and objective factors when making any such evaluation.
 The collateral underlying our loans is located in states in the U.S. that we believe have attractive regulatory environments for companies operating in the cannabis industry, economic conditions and commercial real estate fundamentals.